 Tata Motors dropped a bomb a few days ago when they announced that they will be resurrecting the 'Safari' nameplate in India.
 The 7-seater version of the Tata Harrier will be called the Tata Safari in India.
 The model that was showcased at the 2020 Auto Expo was only codenamed as the Gravitas.
-In fact, it was first called the Buzzard when it was showcased at the 2019 Geneva Motor Show.
-Tata Motors have been playing around with the name for quite some time but Tata says that this upcoming 7-seater SUV was always conceived as the Tata Safari.
+In fact, it was initially called the Buzzard when it was showcased at the 2019 Geneva Motor Show.
+Tata Motors has been playing around with the name for quite some time but Tata says that this upcoming 7-seater SUV was always conceived as the Tata Safari.

 While a 4x4 Safari may still be some time away, here we have a rendering of how the 2021 Safari could look like in hardcore off-road spec.
 Imagined by our in-house digital rendering artist, Shoeb R. Kalania, this off-road spec Tata Safari is something that will have enthusiasts drooling.
 While most body panels have been kept identical to the upcoming car, there are some key off-road enhancement.
 At the front, this Safari comes fitted with a rugged scuff plate that extends almost to the upper grille.
 The grille itself gets a blacked-out treatment along with the door handles on the sides.

 This Safari rides on chunky mud-terrain tires wrapped on a set of off-road rims and it really looks like it could conquer every terrain.
 It also boasts of rock sliders on the sides which feature chequered plates to double up as side steps.
 They would keep the body safe from rocks and boulders.
 This Safari also features a massive LED light bar on the roof to light up the trails at night time and also comes fitted with a massive roof box to further up its practicality quotient.
 This off-road-ready Safari also comes painted in the same shade of green as the Tata Harrier Camo Edition.